Ravensthorpe Gold Project (RGP)

 ACH’s goal is to build a high-grade, high-margin, long life gold business.

 ACH is advancing a Feasibility Study into the technical and commercial viability of the RGP concurrently with the development approval process.
-Subject to positive outcomes with respect to studies and approvals, ACH expects to be in a position to make a decision to develop in early 2019.
+Subject to positive outcomes with respect to studies and approvals, ACH expects to be in a position to make a decision to develop in the March quarter 2019.

 The Ravensthorpe Gold Project (RGP) is centred on the historic Kundip mining centre, located 550km south east of Perth and 185km west of Esperance in the Great Southern region of Western Australia.
 Project resources are contained within granted Mining Leases with Mining/Heritage Agreements in place with the local indigenous groups, Wagyl Kaip and Southern Noongar.
 RGP benefits from excellent infrastructure, accessed by sealed roads and a short drive to the regional centres of Ravensthorpe and Hopetoun.
 Regular commercial flights from Perth service the area from a sealed airstrip located 10km to the south of the Project.